JimmyKuangg/jimmykuangg/README.md

 If my projects didn't already give it away, I'm also very passionate about food and cooking!
 Food is always a great way to connect with people as well.

-Feel free to reach out at (jimmy.kuang96@gmail.com) if you'd like to talk!
+Feel free to reach out at (jimmy.kuang96@gmail.com) if you'd like to work together!

 Also, connect with me on [Linkedin!](https://www.linkedin.com/in/jimmy-kuang-789967183/)